Can You Correctly Answer These Daily Double "Jeopardy!" Questions?

 What is deliberate?

 While the meanings of the two words share similarities, the outcome is where they differ.
 When you deliberate over something, you "engage in long and careful consideration" about something in your life; when a jury deliberates something, they discuss and decide whether to find someone guilty or not guilty in a court of law.
+And for more on words' complexities, check out these 30 Words That Have Different Meanings Throughout the U.S.

 This London park has the Princess Diana fountain and "The Huntress," which honors another Diana—the goddess of hunting.